 We will review and update this policy from time to time.
 This may be to reflect a change in the services we offer or to our internal procedures or it may be to reflect a change in the law.

 The easiest way to check for updates is by looking for the latest version of this policy on our website or you can contact us (see Who we are and how to contact us) to ask us to send you the latest version of our policy.

 Each time we update our policy we will update the policy version number shown at the end of the policy and the date on which that version of the policy came into force.

-This is policy version 2 which came into effect on 21 March 2018.
+This is policy is version 3 which came into effect on 3rd August 2021.